 We’re also staunch supporters of Sustainable Coastlines.
 They coordinate and support large scale coastal clean-up events, riparian planting projects, schools educational road-shows, public awareness campaigns and other projects aimed at protecting and sustaining our coastlines.
 We participate in clean-up events and provide the Sustainable Coastlines team with free transport between the islands.
 For more info or to find out how you can get involved visit www.sustainablecoastlines.org

-And naturally, as a committed privately owned Kiwi company, we willingly support a number of community and charity initiatives every year through our community investment programme.
+And naturally, we willingly support a number of community and charity initiatives every year through our community investment programme.
 Find out more about this initiative here: bluebridge.co.nz/community

 An eco-friendly future